melmothx/amusewiki-debian-packages/amusewiki-texlive/opt/amusewiki-texlive/2023/texmf-dist/doc/generic/babel-french/README.md

 If the latest version of this package is not included in your LaTeX distribution, do the following:

-* issue "luatex frenchb.ins" to unpack the language definition files;
+* issue "luatex frenchb.dtx" to unpack the language definition files;
 * copy the files frenchb.lua, french.ldf, frenchb.ldf, francais.ldf,
   acadian.ldf and canadien.ldf to a location where TeX can find them (default location: $TEXMF/tex/generic/babel-french/);